 Before long, it makes a dense clump called a tumour, which (in some cases) can break apart and form new tumours around the body.
-If you hadn’t guessed, this disease is cancer.
+If you haven’t guessed, this disease is cancer.

 100,000 years ago, our distant Homo Sapiens ancestors had not yet left Africa, and the area around the Onkalo facility was inhabited by an entirely separate species of human, Homo Neanderthalensis.

-No one truly knows what it will look like in another 100,000 years.
+No one really knows what it will look like in another 100,000 years.

-What do we do with a substance (that we already have a thousand tons of) that remains toxic on timescales so far into the future, that by then that it’s possible that humans might have split into different species?
+What do we do with a substance that remains toxic on timescales so far into the future, that by the time they’ve decayed, humans might have split into new species?

 For the most part, the answer is we don’t know.

-All of the nuclear waste that we have ever produced, including plutonium, is currently in “temporary storage until a permanent solution is found“.
+All of the nuclear waste that we have ever produced, including our thousand tons of plutonium, is currently in “temporary storage until a permanent solution is found”.

 Many of these temporary storage facilities are not designed to last more than thirty years, and are nearing or have past their expiration date.

-The one exception is the nuclear waste that’s created by Finland, who is building the world’s first permanent nuclear waste storage facility.
+The one exception is the nuclear waste that’s being made in Finland, who is also building the world’s first permanent nuclear waste storage facility.
 Onkalo.

-The plan is to bury it deep within the Earth, in a place where there is very little geologic activity, and where not even the glaciers of an Ice Age in the distant future can disturb it.
+The plan is to bury it deep within the Earth, in a place where there is very little geologic activity, and where not even the glaciers of a distant future Ice Age can disturb it.

 The wildcard, and the biggest risk of the site being disturbed, is future human beings.

-Not an easy task when our language is almost certain to be unrecognisable to them.
+Not an easy task when any language is almost certain to be unrecognisable to them.

 Unfortunately there is no definitive answer on what form a message should take.